 As a mark of his loyalty to his adopted country, Heinrich signed an oath of allegiance to the newly formed United States of America during the Revolutionary War.
 He did so in Bucks County on Aug.
 28, 1777, recorded in Williams' Oaths of Allegiance, Bucks County, book 1, pages 43-44.
 His son Jacob served in a local militia during the conflict and is acknowledged by the Daughters of the American Revolution.

-According to research by Donna (Younkin) Logan, editor/publisher of the Younkin Family News Bulletin of the 1990s, Heinrich's 200-acre farm was subdivided by the Tohickon Creek, which was dammed to become Nockamixon State Park and Lake.
+According to research by the late Donna (Younkin) Logan, editor/publisher of the Younkin Family News Bulletin of the 1990s, Heinrich's 200-acre farm was subdivided by the Tohickon Creek.
+The creek later was dammed to become Nockamixon State Park and Lake.
 The farm headquarters was located where the marina is today.
-All of the old farm buildings were demolished, except for an old stone springhouse, formerly near the main farm house, which Heinrich potentially could have constructed.
+All of the old farm buildings were demolished, except for an old stone springhouse, formerly near the main farm house.
+It's entirely possible that Heinrich could have constructed the springhouse.

 He died a little more than a month later in Haycock Township, at the age of 70, on Feb.
 20, 1787.
 His remains were placed in in the burying ground of Keller's Lutheran Church Cemetery.
 Heinrich's grave marker, written in German language, is visible but fading today.
 The inscription reads:

 Eventually the remains of Heinrich's granddaughter Elisabeth Junghen, who died in 1797 at the age of eight, were buried beside him.

 At his death, Heinrich's three sons still living at home were Frederick, Rudolph and Henry.
 While his will spelled out that the sons should share the homestead farm, and that Frederick would inherit the farm at Tinicum, the sons eventually sold their shares and left Bucks County for points west.

 Once they departed, wrote Eyster, "This left none to carry on the family of Henry Junghen in Bucks County except the little son of Frederick, born 1789, who became a millwright and died in 1838, leaving a large family."